Trismegiste/iinano/README.md

 and rewrite this app.

 ## How
 Using Symfony2 and MongoDB.
-Silex could be cool but I don't want to fight my way through the routing and I don't know how big this project would grow.
 A graph database is the logical choice but too complicated (users don't care about how are stored their datas).
 Three rules to bind them all :